Engineering

 An operator-grade pattern from the CreativeMinds Development (cmdev) AI engineering practice.
 Companion to Security Guardrails and Observability for Bedrock and the Air-Gapped LLM Deployments article.

-This is the failure mode we call leaky RAG, and it is the single biggest reason enterprise AI projects pause indefinitely after a pilot.
+This is the failure mode we call leaky RAG.
+It is the single biggest reason enterprise AI projects pause indefinitely after a pilot.
 The CISO who reads the post-incident report concludes that the AI architecture is not safe enough to advance to broader rollout.
 The pause is not always called a failure — it is called "we need to re-architect for our access-control requirements" — but it is a failure.

 The fix is not exotic either.
 The customer already has an identity provider — Active Directory, Microsoft Entra, Okta, Auth0 — that captures who is in the organisation, what role each user holds, and what data each role is authorised to see.
 The fix is to map that authorisation context, accurately and continuously, into the Knowledge Base retrieval layer so that the underlying vector store can only return documents the calling user is authorised to see.
 This piece documents how we ship that.